List of sovereign states in Europe by GDP (nominal)

-Map of the (transcontinental) European countries by GDP (nominal) in 2025:
+Map of the (transcontinental) European countries by nominal GDP in 2025:

 Gross domestic product (GDP) is the market value of all final goods and services from a nation in a given year.
 Countries are sorted by nominal GDP estimates from financial and statistical institutions, which are calculated at market or government official exchange rates.
 Nominal GDP does not take into account differences in the cost of living in different countries, and the results can vary greatly from one year to another based on fluctuations in the exchange rates of the country's currency.
 Such fluctuations may change a country's ranking from one year to the next, even though they often make little or no difference in the standard of living of its population.

 List

 This is a sortable list of all European countries by their gross domestic product in millions of US dollars at market or official government exchange rates (nominal GDP), according to the International Monetary Fund.
 The economic and political map of Europe also includes: Turkey, Georgia, Armenia, Azerbaijan, Cyprus and Kosovo.